bavc/avaa/preservation_glossary.md

 **Analog-to-digital** The process in which a continuous analog signal is quantized and converted to a series of binary integers.

-**Analog video** A system of recording video images that employs continuously varying waveforms to encode brightness, color and the timing information necessary to reproduce a moving image.
+**<a id="anal" name="anal"></a>Analog video** A system of recording video images that employs continuously varying waveforms to encode brightness, color and the timing information necessary to reproduce a moving image.

 **ANSI** See [standards](#stan).